NewDark90/privacy-coins-2021/post/coins-all.md

 **My Impression**:

 Grin is my second favorite coin of the three MimbleWimble variants.
 It's team is more decentralized and community driven instead of a startup like Beam.
-For better or worse, this coin is infinately minable and has a linear inflation rate.
+For better or worse, this coin has a linear inflation rate with 1 grin being minted every second.
 The features and roadmap are less and smaller in scope than BEAM.
-However, this is still a travesty that this coin ranks below VTC and BCN
+However, this is still a travesty that this coin doesn't have more love than some of the others in this list.

 *How do I feel about this project?* Good 🙂